jim4067/jimii/content/guessing-game-solana.md

 let force_seed = anchor.web3.Keypair.generate().publicKey.toBuffer();
 ```

-Next we instantiate a new class using the Orao client, generate our random account address, and add the VRF Treasury address
+Next, we instantiate a new class using the Orao client, generate our random account address, and add the VRF Treasury address

 ```ts
 const vrf = new Orao(provider);